PEN America Gap Year/Postgrad Development Fellowship

 Applications will be reviewed on a rolling basis until the position is filled.

-PEN America is an equal opportunity employer that does not discriminate in its hiring practices, and in order to build the strongest possible workforce, actively seeks a diverse applicant pool.
+PEN America does not discriminate in its selection practices, and in order to build the strongest possible team, actively seeks a diverse applicant pool.

 No phone calls, please.